vsrinivas/fuchsia/the-book/sandboxing.md

 In the current implementation, the [AppMgr](../glossary.md#AppMgr) grants all such requests, but that is likely to change as the system evolves.

-## Building an archive
+## Building a package

 To build a package, use the `package()` macro in `gn` defined in [`//build/package.gni`](https://fuchsia.googlesource.com/build/+/master/package.gni).
-Specifically, to create a Fuchsia Archive (FAR) for your package (which will trigger sandboxing), set the `archive` flag to `true`.
-See the documentation for the `package()` macro for details about including resources
+See the documentation for the `package()` macro for details about including resources.

 For examples, see [https://fuchsia.googlesource.com/garnet/+/master/packages/prod/fortune] and [https://fuchsia.googlesource.com/garnet/+/master/bin/fortune/BUILD.gn].